-There comes a time in everyone life where you learn certain social conventions such as saying “please” and “thank you”, […]Keep Reading
+There comes a time in everyone’s life where you learn certain social conventions such as saying “please” and “thank you,” […]Keep Reading

-There comes a time in everyone life where you learn certain social conventions such as saying “please” and “thank you”, eating with your mouth closed, and offering guests a hand and then offering them a drink.
-In polite circles it is also recommended that you never utter the words, “I told you so.”
-Sometimes it is too difficult to resist however, and in the case of Philippe Gimmel… well don’t make us say it.
+There comes a time in everyone’s life where you learn certain social conventions such as saying “please” and “thank you,” eating with your mouth closed, offering guests a hand, and then offering them a drink.
+It is also recommended that you never utter the words in polite circles, “I told you so.”
+Sometimes it is too difficult to resist, however, and in the case of Philippe Gimel… well, don’t make us say it.

 Located near the ancient fortified town of Barroux, Philippe started with a few hectares and no cellar.
-When he saved enough to build a small cellar it also served as his home – every personal comfort was sacrificed for his vineyards and wines.
-Philippe’s estate now cover just over sixteen hectares, four of which are scrub forest and orchard.
+When he saved enough to build a small cellar, it also served as his home – every personal comfort was sacrificed for his vineyards and wines.
+Philippe’s estate now covers just over sixteen hectares, four of which are scrub forest and orchard.
 Situated in the valley between the lower slopes of Mont Ventoux and the Dentelles de Montmirail, the vines Philippe farms are grown on three unique terroirs, all eroded from the ancient bedrock of the region.
-His lowest elevation sites, at about 300m are on a fine sandy clay soil where he grows Grenache Blanc, Bourboulenc and Clairette.
-As you proceed up the slope to around 400m above sea level the soils become coarser and stonier.
+At about 300m, his lowest elevation sites are on a fine sandy clay soil where he grows Grenache Blanc, Bourboulenc, and Clairette.
+As you proceed up the slope to around 400m above sea level, the soils become coarser and stonier.
 Here there is a distinct fault line where the gravels change from various earth tones to black.
-On the lighter colored soils, Philippe grows Grenache, Syrah, Carignan and Cinsault while on the darker soils he grows only Syrah and Grenache.
-Philippe’s yields are very low in part due to the age of the vines, averaging over 40 years old, but also due to the fact that he’s segregated those parts of his vineyards where the yields are naturally higher and these parcels are used for La Source and an occasional rosé.
+On the lighter-colored soils, Philippe grows Grenache, Syrah, Carignan, and Cinsault, while on the darker soils, he grows only Syrah and Grenache.
+Philippe’s yields are meager in part due to the vines’ age, averaging over 40 years old, and due to his strict approach to organic farming.
 Both L’Argile and La Pierre Noire come from parcels where the yields are about 20hl/ha.